ML-KULeuven/socceraction/docs/documentation/install.rst

 Socceraction is actively developed on GitHub, where the code is `always available <https://github.com/ML-KULeuven/socceraction>`_.
-You can easily install the development version with
+You can easily install the development version with:

 .. code-block:: console

 		$ pip install git+https://github.com/ML-KULeuven/socceraction.git

-If you want to make modifications in the code, you can either clone the public repository:
+However, to be able to make modifications in the code, you should either clone the public repository:

 .. code-block:: console